Ipswich railway station: Ipswich docks

-Freight traffic to the docks ceased when freightliner (container) and grain traffic to Cliff Quay ceased in 1992.
+Freight traffic to the docks ceased when container and grain traffic to Cliff Quay ended in 1992.

 East Suffolk Junction

 This is where the main line for Norwich and the East Suffolk Line split.
-There were industrial sidings serving Eastern Counties Farmers, Petters (Ipswich) Limited and Manganese Bronze and Brass.
+There were industrial sidings serving Eastern Counties Farmers, Petters (Ipswich) Limited, and Manganese Bronze and Brass.
 These companies had their own locomotives which worked to and from the upper yard.

-An extensive site with loading and unloading platforms was developed in 1934 to serve the needs of the 1934 Royal Agricultural Show which was held on 3–7 July 1934 at Chantry Park.
-A civil engineers depot was developed here afterwards.
+An extensive site with loading and unloading platforms was developed in 1934 to serve the needs of the 1934 Royal Agricultural Show, which was held on 3–7 July at Chantry Park.
+A civil engineers' depot was developed here afterwards.

-In 2013 it was suggested that this area will be the site of the locomotive fuelling point which will be relocated from the station.
-However no such move had materialised by the September 2018.
+In 2013, it was suggested that this area would be the site of the locomotive fuelling point, which would be relocated from the station.
+However, no such move had materialised by the September 2018.

 Sproughton Sugar Beet Factory

-A British Sugar Corporation owned facility (which traded as Ipswich Beet Sugar Factory until 1936) which had its own fleet of industrial locomotives although on occasion shunting locomotives from Ipswich engine shed were also hired out to the factory.
-The sidings were established in 1925 and at times were used as an overflow when the upper yard at Ipswich was congested.
-Rail traffic ceased in 1982.
+A British Sugar Corporation-owned facility, which traded as Ipswich Beet Sugar Factory until 1936, had its own fleet of industrial locomotives; on occasions, shunting locomotives from Ipswich engine shed were also hired out to the factory.
+The sidings were established in 1925 and, at times, were used as an overflow when the upper yard at Ipswich was congested.
+Railway traffic ceased in 1982.

 West Bank

-This branch still exists (as of 2018) but traffic has been sporadic over the last few years, In 2013 it was not until 20 August that traffic in the form of sea dredged aggregate was operated on the branch.
+This branch still exists (as of 2018), but traffic has been sporadic over the last few years, In 2013, it was not until 20 August that traffic in the form of sea dredged aggregate was operated on the branch.
 It was hoped this would be a weekly trip and sand traffic to Watford was also expected.

-Originally known as the Griffin Wharf Branch it had sidings serving dockside sidings such as (note list not complete or date specific):
+Originally known as the Griffin Wharf Branch, it had sidings that served several businesses on the dockside including: